danielvegamyhre/microblock/README.md

 ### Steps to Run
 1. From the root directory, run `docker-compose up`
-2. Once this builds the images and initializes the containers, you can navigate to `http://0.0.0.0:3000` in your browser to interact with the application. **NOTE**:
-3. Also, the backend API to interact with the blockchain directly is on port 5000.
+2. Once this builds the images and initializes the containers, you can navigate to `http://0.0.0.0:3000` in your browser to interact with the application (also, the backend API to interact with the blockchain directly is on port 5000).